Pakz001/html5examples/Tools/BrushFactory/Readme.md

 * a brush where edges up and down are shaded. left and right are lighter and darker. (find reference<br>

-* a brush where there is a sized tip which draws a selected border at the direction it is moving in.(ending in)
+* a brush where there is a settable tip which draws a selected settable border at the direction it is moving in or ending in.

 <br><br>
 AngleEdgeColorRampBrush_x.html